jghoman/slider/src/site/markdown/client-configuration.md

 Core JVM options can be set in the environment variable `SLIDER_JVM_OPTS`;
 if unset the `bin/hoya` script will use the default values that were current when that version of Hoya was released.
-These values may change across versions, and may in fact be "".
+These values may change across versions, and may in fact be.

 At the time of writing, the default values were: